 Youth engagement is grounded in a set of guiding principles that inform how you work with young people to ensure that it is authentic and meaningful.
-Working from both evidence as well as their own personal experiences of being engaged, the Youth Advisors at the Ontario Centre of Excellence for Child and Youth Mental Health (the Centre) have established the following seven guiding principles of youth engagement:
+Working from both evidence as well as their own personal experiences of being engaged, the Youth Advisors at the Knowledge Institute on Child and Youth Mental Health and Addictions (the Knowledge Institute) have established the following seven guiding principles of youth engagement:

 Guiding principles of youth engagement